symeo-io/symeo-monolithic-backend/README.md

 To generate private key from pem file, one has to convert the pem file to a der file compliant with the JVM ecosystem using the following command:

-`openssl pkcs8 -topk8 -inform PEM -outform DER -in catlean-staging-io.private-key.pem -out catlean-staging-io.private-key.der -nocrypt`
+`openssl pkcs8 -topk8 -inform PEM -outform DER -in symeo-staging-io.private-key.pem -out symeo-staging-io.private-key.der -nocrypt`